Skip to main content

 What is the Certificate of Appropriateness process in Roser Park?

-Historic Roser Park is a locally designated historic district — St. Pete’s first, established in 1987.
+Historic Roser Park is a locally designated historic district, St. Pete’s first, established in 1987.
 Any significant exterior change (windows, siding, roofline, additions visible from the street, demolition) requires a Certificate of Appropriateness (COA) from the city’s Historic Preservation Office.
 Minor changes get staff-level approval, often within a day.
-Major changes go to the Community Planning and Preservation Commission, which takes 4–6 weeks.
-The approval rate since 1987 is 97%.
-Interior renovations — kitchens, bathrooms, electrical, plumbing — don’t require COA review.
+Major changes go to the Community Planning and Preservation Commission, and per Jeremy Wharton the historical-permitting layer in St. Pete easily adds two to four months on top of the standard building-permit timeline, and possibly more if there is a variance or board hearing.
+We have run COA-required work in St. Petersburg’s historic districts without an outright rejection on a Roser Park scope.
+Interior renovations, kitchens, bathrooms, electrical, plumbing, do not require COA review.

 Does my Roser Park home need flood insurance?